 How Does Forbearance Affect Credit?

 In addition to providing a much-needed payment reduction or postponement, a forbearance can protect your credit rating.
 Your student loans continue to appear on your credit report, but would stay in positive standing.
-There would be no notice on your credit report that any loans are in forbearance.

 While putting a loan in forbearance can prevent the extreme damage that late payments have on a credit score, it won't have any positive effect on your score because you aren't actively making on-time payments.
 For both your FICO® Score☉ and VantageScore®, payment history is the most important scoring factor.
 If a forbearance is the only way to make sure your credit report is clear of delinquencies, it can be a prudent decision.